RTEMS/rtems-docs/eng/req/items.rst

     actions are carried out during the configure command execution.

 default
-    The attribute value shall be a :ref:`SpecTypeBuildOptionValue`.
-It shall be the default value of the option if no variant-specific default value is specified.
-Use ``null`` to specify that no default value exits.
-The variant-specific default values may be specified by the ``default-by-variant`` attribute.

-default-by-variant
     The attribute value shall be a list.
-Each list element shall be a :ref:`SpecTypeBuildOptionDefaultByVariant`.
-The list is checked two times and processed from top to bottom.
-Firstly, the base BSP name is used to match with a variant.
-Secondly, the BSP family name prefixed by ``bsps/`` is used to match with a variant.
-If a matching variant is found, then the processing stops.
+Each list element shall be a :ref:`SpecTypeBuildOptionDefaultValue`.
+It shall be the list of default values of the option.
+When a default value is needed, the first value on the list which is enabled according to the enabled set is choosen.
+If no value is enabled, then the default value is ``null``.

 description
     The attribute value shall be an optional string.
 It shall be the